kontist/js-sdk/README.md

 );
 ```

-An example to show how to fetch all user transfers of a given type
+An example to show how to fetch all user transfers of a given type:

 ```typescript
 let transfers = [];